 (4) The Minister can only make a recommendation under subsection (3) if the Advisory Board has recommended under Schedule 2.2 that the order in question should be made.

 2.4.
-District to be a city, town or shire
+District to be designated city, town or shire

 (1) An order under section 2.1 declaring an area of the State to be a district is to include an order designating the district a city, town or shire.